 To keep small embellishments and add-ons from getting mixed up and lost, we like to use small, clear baggies.
 By removing excess packaging and advertising, we’ve streamlined the collection with cohesive storage, keeping drawers tidy AND easy to navigate.
 Our team used zip-up bags from Daiso to clean up this “letters” drawer, and it worked like a charm!

 I hate to be captain obvious here, but this one is too important to skip.
 After whittling down your art supplies to your curated collection, we always group ‘like with like’ and create big categories of supplies.
 The brain can only hold so much information, so this process helps your brain remember where specific items are.
 If you have a huge collection, you are not sure where to start, think broad categories and refine from there.
 Here are some simple categories that we created in this space:

 - PAINTS: all paints, liquid glitter, paintbrushes, palettes, smocks

 When designing this craft room, we started by thinking through how our client would likely use the space and the supplies within it.
 We mapped out where each category of supplies would most likely to be used.
 That’s why we decided to create a designated Cricut drawer right where she gets to work!

 12. KEEP DRAWER INSERTS UNIFORM

-Many small craft and art supplies do well in shallow drawers because you can quickly see what you’re looking for.
+Small craft and art supplies do well in shallow drawers because you can quickly see what you’re looking for.
 Without the appropriate solutions to keep items separated and tidy, drawers can become a jumbled mess.
-We love to use drawer inserts in every single drawer for a uniform, yet modular solution.
+We love to use drawer inserts in every single drawer for a uniform, yet a modular solution.